LorenzoSciandra/TicTacToeMultiAgentSystem/README.md

 ### Player

-The Player is the one who makes the move.
+The Player is the one who **makes the move**.
 There is no difference between the two types of players except for the way they choose the move.
 The following steps are:

-1. Register himself;
+1. **Register** himself;
-2. Wait untill the Arbiter send to him the player he will play with, the symbol he will use and if he is the first to make the move;
+2. **Wait** until the Arbiter send to him the player he will play with, the symbol he will use and if he is the first to make the move;
-3. Until the game is finished, he makes the move, sends it to the Arbiter and waits for the move of the opponent;
+3. Until the game is finished, he makes the move, **sends it to the Arbiter** and waits for the move of the opponent;
-4. if he is the winner and there is more than one round to play go to step 2, otherwise wait for the Master Arbiter to terminate.
+4. If he is the winner and there is more than one round to play go to step 2, otherwise **wait for the Master Arbiter to terminate**.

 #### Player State Transition System